 In an attractive spot alongside the River Lee in Hertford is the Old Barge.
 With dark wood furniture, open brick fireplace and exposed beams inside, there is also a beer garden to catch some sun next to the water.

 Real ale and cider lovers will be happy with the selection to sip alongside the modern British cuisine on the summer menu.

 Nestled next to the River Lee in the pretty village of St Margarets is the Jolly Fisherman pub.

 Find a spot in the patio garden for some British pub food from the ever-changing menu or a pint of real ale.
 Dogs are welcome in the beer garden.

 Bulbourne, nr Tring

-Unwind with an afternoon spent sunning in the attractive beer garden that features an orchard that blooms with flowers in the warmer months and even has beehives.
+Unwind with an afternoon spent sunning in the attractive beer garden that features an orchard blooming with flowers in the warmer months.

 • The Boat